holochain/n3h/docs/mosodium/secbuf.md

 ## SecBuf
 A protected SBRoot
-Holds a SBRoot as _b
+Holds a SBRoot as binary

 **Kind**: global class